googleapis/github-repo-automation/README.md

 $ repo reject [--title title]
 ```

-Iterates over all open pull requests matching `title`, and closes
+Iterates over all open pull requests matching `title` (this can be a regex,
+and all PRs will be processed if no regex for title is given) and closes
 them.
 For example, close all PRs with the word `test` in the title:

 `$ repo reject --title test`